OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 ![docker-compose in vs code terminal](docker-compose.png)

-Based on this, I created a collection of [convenience scripts](https://github.com/jburger/devenv) to demonstrate some possibilities and I also recorded a [screencast](https://asciinema.org/a/AUXSaRj6hfqQS1QQqflrITrX0) to show how to use them.
+Based on this, I created a collection of [convenience scripts](https://github.com/jburger/devenv) to demonstrate some possibilities, and I recorded a [screencast](https://asciinema.org/a/AUXSaRj6hfqQS1QQqflrITrX0) to show you how to use them.

 ### Database management